-GREGORY WILLIAMS, a co-leader of the firm’s Global Arbitration, Trade and Advocacy practice and a member of the Litigation group, was named “International Arbitration Litigator of the Year” in 2023 by Benchmark Litigation.
-His practice focuses on complex commercial litigation and arbitration and the Foreign Corrupt Practices Act (FCPA).
-His diverse experience includes serving as lead counsel in high-stakes arbitration and litigation matters involving a wide range of claims cutting across several industries, including construction, energy, aerospace, defense and government contracts, mining, infrastructure, life sciences, technology, crypto, financial services, and more.
+GREGORY WILLIAMS, a co-leader of the firm’s Global Arbitration, Trade and Advocacy practice, was named “International Arbitration Litigator of the Year” in 2023 by Benchmark Litigation and has been shortlisted for the same recognition for 2025.
+He is also a member of the firm's Litigation group.
+His practice focuses on complex commercial arbitration and litigation and the Foreign Corrupt Practices Act (FCPA).
+His diverse experience includes serving as lead counsel in high-stakes disputes involving a wide range of claims cutting across several industries, including construction, energy, aerospace, defense and government contracts, mining, shipping, infrastructure, life sciences, technology, crypto, financial services, and more.

 Further in the energy space, Greg has served as lead counsel in a number of international arbitration and international litigation matters.
 He represented a consortium of U.S. and international oil and gas companies in a US$2 billion dispute related to off-shore oil leases.
 He represented a Swiss drilling company in connection with a dispute stemming from an acquisition related to hundreds of millions of dollars in customs duties for a Brazilian oil rig.
 In both matters, Greg’s clients prevailed.

-His practice spans the world.
-In addition to the Asian, European, African, and Middle Eastern matters noted above, Greg represented an Argentine pharmaceuticals company against a major U.S. branded pharmaceutical company in an international arbitration seated in Geneva relating to distribution rights to a blockbuster drug through South America.
-The Argentine pharmaceutical company prevailed.
+Greg's practice spans the world.
+In addition to the Asian, European, African, and Middle Eastern matters noted above, Greg represented the leading South American pharmaceuticals company against a major U.S. branded pharmaceutical company in an international arbitration seated in Geneva relating to distribution rights to a blockbuster drug through Latin America.
+The South American pharmaceutical company prevailed.

 Greg’s FCPA experience runs the gamut, from managing world-wide internal investigations; to conducting due diligence on international agents, joint venture partners, and other third parties; to designing corporate anti-corruption compliance and training programs.